 - Remember the yeast mixture must sit for 45 minutes so that you can mix the filling during this time.

-- When making the dough, sift the dry ingredients with a whisk before adding the wet ingredients and mixing them with a dough hook.
+- When making the dough, sift the dry ingredients with a whisk before mixing the wet ingredients with a dough hook.

 - Put the dough somewhere warm to rise; dough rises more quickly in warmer temperatures.